barthofu/tscord/README.md

 ## 📢 Support

-If you need support on the template or just want to exchange with us, don't hesitate to join the **[official Discord support server](https://discord.gg/8P7jFpbKkb)**!
+If you need support on the template or just want to exchange with us, don't hesitate to join the **[official Discord support server](https://discord.gg/Q4w4UEWaDY)**!

-After joining it, select the **TSCord** role to access the category within the server.

 ## 🌐 Roadmap